-Diamond Lil, new to Paws New England as of today 8/26 - we were asked by Companion Animal Welfare vets in Warwick RI, our wonderful partner vet, if we would take this dog if the owner surrendered her to them - she wanted to euthanize and they felt strongly this should not happen - so now she's a Paws NE family member.
+Meet Diamond Lil!
+We were asked by Companion Animal Welfare vets in Warwick RI, our wonderful partner vet, if we would take this dog if the owner surrendered her to them – she wanted to euthanize and they felt strongly this should not happen – so now she’s a Paws NE family member.

 Name: Diamond Lil